cdelahousse/Radio-Tray-Documentation/methodology.markdown

 Generally, when starting any new documentation section, I would look to see what currently existed.
 There isn't very much, so I'd move on to other strategies.
 The next step would be to either dive into the source or look through the official .deb package.
 I'd uncover keywords, folders or commands of interest and find their documentation.
 These were typically more general components such as part of a Python library.
 I'd see how that part would fit with the entire whole.

 My scope requirements of the documentation task changed as I learned more about the project.
-My perception of project's complexity was that it was far less complex.
+My perception of project's complexity was that it was far less than it actually is.
 I believed I wouldn't have enough to document.
 I was going to include a troubleshooting section and a few tips and tricks.
 Fortunately, the project was elaborate enough to have a lot to write about.

 **The following are specific methods used to write each documentation section:**

+##Usage

+I've been an avid Radio Tray user for over a year.
+Documenting usage was just a question of writing out and taking screenshots of what I typically do.

 ##Installation